During your child’s stay

 Hospital facilities and services

-ATM: There are ATMs located Dandenong and Casey Monash Children’s Hospital sites for your use.
+ATM: There are ATMs located at Dandenong and Casey Monash Children’s Hospital sites for your use.
 For ATM use at Monash Children’s Hospital Clayton, there is one currently available in the main entrance of Monash Medical Centre.
 Please ask staff for more information.

-Coffee: Zouki Café is located at Monash Children’s Hospital sites, where you can purchase barista-made coffee, as well as meals and snacks.
+Food and coffee: GIGIL Café is located at Monash Children’s Hospital Clayton, where you can purchase barista-made coffee, meals and snacks.
 Zouki Café is also located at Monash Medical Centre, Dandenong Hospital and Casey Hospital.

-Clayton: Monday to Friday, 6am-10pm and Saturday to Sunday, 6am-8pm
+- Zouki Café Monash Medical Centre: Monday to Friday, 6am-9pm and Saturday to Sunday, 6am-8pm

 - Zouki Café Dandenong Hospital: Monday to Friday, 6.30am-8pm and Saturday to Sunday, 7.30am-7.30pm

 - Zouki Café Casey Hospital: Monday to Friday, 7am-6pm and Saturday, 8am -2pm

 Gift shop: GIGIL Café at Monash Children’s Hospital Clayton also has a gift shop where gifts, wrapping paper etc. can be purchased.
 Zouki Gift Shop is also located at Monash Medical Centre, Dandenong Hospital and Casey Hospital, where you can purchase gifts, newspapers, magazines, postage stamps and even a dry cleaning service.